 Each case and ulcer can be different, symptoms of these include;

-There are a few main causes when it comes it Mouth ulcers, these include;
+There are quite a few contributing factors when it comes it mouth ulcers, these include;

 If you are unsure about mouth ulcers, see your dentist to help identify the cause.